SalvadorLapuz/tax-calculator-ph/README.md

 # tax-calculator-ph
- This project was implemented using Ruby language.
-It aims to perform tax calculation locally.
+ This project was implemented using Kotlin language.
+It aims to perform tax calculations locally.